crosshatch/server/OVERVIEW.md

 revenue.

-An additional avenue to be explored is the creation of a content marketplace where authors and illustrators could whitelist their creations for training purposes.
-Users could then pay for licenses of the styles of those content creators.
-This kind of revenue-sharing is likely in the long-term, yet tenuous in the near-term, as creative industries resist the onslaught of a creative paradigm shift.
-This common good use case––child development models––may help us to overcome the creative community's defensiveness and establish an AI licensing platform (initially scoped to children's books).
+An additional avenue to be explored is the creation of a content marketplace where authors and illustrators whitelist their creations for training purposes.
+Users would then pay for licenses of the styles of those content creators.
+This approach to revenue-sharing is likely in the long-term, yet tenuous in the near-term, as creative industries resist the onslaught of generative AI.
+However, it is possible that Crosshatch would be one of the first to overcome this barrier given the use case (child development models) is an essential common good.

 ## Strategy